charmmmz/picpak-tesserae-client/README.md

 ## Installing the firmware

+**Quick start (the happy path):**

+1. **Back up** the stock firmware from the command line — your only way back to factory. *This is the one slow, one-time step (~1.5–2 hours of unattended reading); everything after it is quick.*
+2. **Flash** this firmware — easiest from the browser at
+   <https://picpaktesserae.pages.dev> (Chrome/Edge), about two minutes.
+3. **Set up** WiFi + server on the frame's own **`Tesserae-Setup`** WiFi screen from your phone.

+The rest of this section is the detailed version of those three steps, with the command-line alternatives and every warning worth reading first.

 Three steps: **back up** the stock firmware, **flash** the release build, **set up** via the on-device portal.